ersilia-os/eos30gr/README.md

   - Train data: 10384
   - Test data: 1295
   - Validation Data: 1299
-  - This model was trained on a singlge task, blockade 80%.
+  - This model was trained on a single task, blockade 80%.
 About 88% of training data were positive, and remaining were negative.
 - Mode of training: Retrained.

 # Source code